 What if I told you there was a way to become healthier and leaner at the same time??
 The best way to lose body fat is also the best way to reverse many of these health issues.
-In order to do that though, we need to stop being carb burners and start being fat burners.
+In order to do that though, we need to stop burning carbs and learn how to start burning fat.

-What does that mean “carb burner” and “fat burner”?
+What does that mean “Burning Carbs” and “Burning Fat”?

 Firstly, you should check out these two phenomenal books on the ketogenic diet…